react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Supported values:

-- "default": use the platform default animation
+- `default`: use the platform default animation
-- "fade": fade screen in or out
+- `fade`: fade screen in or out
-- "flip": flip the screen, requires stackPresentation: "modal" (iOS only)
+- `flip`: flip the screen, requires stackPresentation: "modal" (iOS only)
-- "slide_from_right": slide in the new screen from right (Android only, uses default animation on iOS)
+- `slide_from_right`: slide in the new screen from right (Android only, uses default animation on iOS)
-- "slide_from_left": slide in the new screen from left (Android only, uses default animation on iOS)
+- `slide_from_left`: slide in the new screen from left (Android only, uses default animation on iOS)
-- "none": don't animate the screen
+- `none`: don't animate the screen

 #### `presentation`